moderneinc/rewrite-codemods/README.md

 > [!IMPORTANT]
 > `ApplyCodemod`-based recipes can currently not be combined with other recipes (not based on `ApplyCodemod`) in the same recipe run.

+## Licensing

+For more information about licensing, please visit our [licensing page](https://docs.openrewrite.org/licensing/openrewrite-licensing).